-Main assumptions underlying projections.
+Main assumptions underlying projections

 Global growth is projected to remain weak and varying across countries in the first quarter of 2024.
 The growth projection is attributable to ongoing geopolitical tension, tightened financial conditions, and lagged impact of monetary policy tightening.
+Sub-Saharan Africa is projected to grow at 3.8 percent, owing to the fading of the effects of previous weather shocks and supply chain disruptions.
 Inflation is forecast to continue declining in many countries.
 In advanced economies, it is projected to fall but might remain above the target of 2 percent in most countries.
 Therefore, the direction of monetary policy in these countries is uncertain.
-Some central banks might uphold monetary policy tightening, albeit at a lesser extent than before, while others could leave the policy rates unchanged.
+Some central banks might uphold monetary policy tightening, albeit to a lesser extent than before, while others could leave the policy rates unchanged.
 The price of oil is projected to fall, but this outlook is dependent on OPEC+ decisions about production, geopolitical tension, and demand.
 The price of gold is projected to remain high at around USD 1,900 per troy ounce.